José Corbató Chillida: Carlist propagandist

 Having gained experience as periodista during his conventual years, in the early 1890s Corbató was the moving spirit – in some cases also formally a director – of a few periodicals: a Castellón weekly La Voz de Maestrazgo (1891–1893), a Valencian daily El Valenciano (1893–1894), its continuation El Criterio Valenciano (1894–1895) and a Valencian weekly La Monarquía Federal (1895–1896).
 All operated at the verge of profitability, sustained mostly by donations; their circulation was at best nearing 3,000.
 All assumed extremely combative Carlist stand, directed not only against Liberal and Conservative groupings, but also against other Levantine Catholic periodicals; Corbató claimed exclusive license for orthodox Catholicism.
 None was officially authorized by local Carlist structures, though some posed to represent Traditionalist organizations.
 While attracting second-rate contributors and in few cases Levantine Carlist pundits, all periodicals remained Corbató's one-man show and for long periods he used to populate their pages almost single-handedly.
-Moreover, in the mid-1890s Corbató turned into a genuine icon of young Valencian Carlists; at home he ran an informal circulo, built his own following and started to appear as an alternative leader, differing from old-style tycoons like Llorens, Polo and Simo Marín.
+Moreover, in the mid-1890s Corbató turned into a genuine icon of young Valencian Carlists; at home he ran an informal circulo, built his own following and started to appear as an alternative leader, differing from old-style tycoons like Llorens, Polo and Manuel Simó Marín.